polateja/Meme-sorter-and-scorer-2/README.md

 # Cucumber BDD methodology is used to test the approach
 feature file is in src/main/resources/features/memes-sorter-and-scorer.feature

+# A sample test for testing the restApi used is also committed ( MemesRestApiTest.java ).

 # When the feature file is run, the corresponding MemesSortedAndScorerTest is run and validated.

 # Steps to Run: